khr0x40sh/Galvatron/README.md

 #Galvatron
-  Powershell Version (with upgrades) of the Monohard botnet (Carlos Ganoza P.)
+  Powershell fork (with upgrades) of the Monohard botnet (Carlos Ganoza P.).
+Default creds are admin/admin

   1. Features